eliabruni/soyloco-frontend/README.md

 First, install Node.js.
 Then, install the latest Cordova and Ionic command-line tools.
 Follow the Android and iOS platform guides to install required platform dependencies.

+### TODO: NEED A POINT ON INSTALL NECESSARY CORDOVA PLUGINS

 ### 1. Install Ionic